-If you're an American citizen or legal resident and your software or other copyrighted work is first published in the United States (or simultaneously in the U.S. and another country), you may not file a copyright infringement suit in this country unless your work has been registered with the Copyright Office.
+If you are an American citizen or legal resident, and your database or other copyrighted work is first published in the United States (or simultaneously in the U.S. and another country), you may not file a copyright infringement suit in this country unless your work has been registered with the Copyright Office.

-You may be thinking, "Big deal, I'll register if and when someone infringes on my software and I need to file a lawsuit."
-If you adopt this strategy and someone infringes on your work, you'll probably end up having to register in a hurry so you can file suit quickly.
-You'll have to pay a hefty extra fee such expedited registration.
-Moreover, if there are problems completing and sending in the application or getting it approved by the Copyright Office, there could be a substantial delay before you can file your suit.
+You may think, "Big deal, I'll register if and when someone infringes on my software and I need to file a lawsuit."
+If you adopt this strategy and someone infringes on your work, however, you'll probably end up having to register in a hurry, so you can file suit quickly.
+You'll have to pay a hefty extra fee for such expedited registration.
+Moreover, if problems arise with completing and sending in the application or getting it approved by the Copyright Office, you could face a substantial delay before you can file your suit.

 When you register your copyright, it becomes a matter of official public record.
 In practical terms, this means:

-The benefits of registration discussed above are available whenever you register.
-However, if you register either before an infringement of your work begins or within three months of publishing the work, you'll become entitled to two additional benefits if you sue an infringer and prevail in the case:
+The benefits of registering your database discussed above are available whenever you register.
+However, if you register either before an infringement of your work begins or within three months of publishing the database, you'll become entitled to two additional benefits in the event that you sue an infringer and prevail in the case:

 As a practical matter, the potential to recover attorney fees can determine whether you can afford to sue.
 In many copyright infringement cases, attorney fees exceed the potential benefits of winning the lawsuit.